Re-invent Your Garden in 2018

 Alternatively, if you'd prefer something you don't have to plug in, why not go for a chiminea?
 Or, for a more modern approach, why not try a firepit?
 You can buy one of those for just £30!

-2014 is all about taking care of our fuzzy, buzzy, stripy friends!
+2018 is all about taking care of our fuzzy, buzzy friends!
 Homes around the UK are introducing habitats into their gardens for bees to make their homes in.
-We don’t seem to realise just how important bees are to our environment.
+Generally, we don't seem to realise just how important bees are to our environment.
 They are so prolific at pollinating plants and vegetation, in fact, that approximately one in three bites of food in the UK comes from a plant that has been pollinated by a bee.

 Unfortunately, our bees are dying out.
 They are close to becoming an endangered species, and experts say we have less than ten years to help save them before they die out completely.